Form 8858 and Foreign Disregarded Entities: a complete guide

 - Category 2 filers are tax owners through tiers of disregarded entities and must complete the full Form 8858 along with Schedule M to capture indirect ownership activity.

-- Form 5471 filers report when a CFC owns the entity.
-Category 4 filers must submit the full package, while Category 5 filers only complete the identification page and Schedules G, H, and J.
+- Category 3–4 filers report when a CFC (Form 5471) or controlled foreign partnership (Form 8865) owns an FDE.
+In both cases, Form 8858 must be attached to those respective forms – not filed separately.
+Category 4 filers submit the full package, while Category 3 filers complete only the identification page and Schedules G, H, and J.

-- Form 8865 filers report when a controlled foreign partnership owns the entity.
-Category 1 filers complete the full set of schedules, and Category 2 filers complete the identification page plus Schedules G, H, J, and Schedule M – unless a Category 1 filer has already filed the full package.
+- Form 8865 filers – Category 1 filers complete the full set of schedules, and Category 2 filers complete the identification page plus Schedules G, H, J, and Schedule M – unless a Category 1 filer has already filed the full package.

-- Partner-level reporters under section 987 must file the first page and Schedule C-1 for each QBU where currency gain or loss is recognized.
+- Category 5 filers – partner-level Section 987 reporters – must file the first page and Schedule C-1 for each QBU where currency gain or loss is recognized.

 These layered requirements ensure that every indirect owner within complex global structures meets their international tax obligations while avoiding duplicate filings or missed disclosures.